 When it comes to the week of your wedding, you should feel relaxed.
 The last thing you need before the most special day, is to add stress by adding things to your plate that others are happy to take care of.
 Most of our couples have friends and family who genuinely want to help make the day extra special. .Pre-plan who will do what (and when) to ensure a seamless week leading up to your wedding day with our tips below.
 You will thank yourself later for coasting into your day with as little stress overhead as possible.

 The items below are "if applicable".
-Every wedding is a little different so utilize the items that apply to you and your day.
+Every wedding is different so utilize the items that apply to you and your day.

-Dress Pick Up & Storage > Many modern couples live together.
-After you attend your final alteration and have the dress steamed, you likely won't take it home for your fiancé to see.
+Dress Pick Up & Storage > After you attend your final alteration and have the dress steamed, you likely won't take it home for your fiancé to see.
 Who will store it for you?
-It should be someone who can hang it wrinkle free (not mushing it into a closet), has a no smoking and possibly pet free household (although pets wound' have poor intentions, avoid mishaps of claws and unwanted pet hair)
+It should be someone who can hang it wrinkle free (not mushing it into a closet), a non-smoking and possibly pet free household.

 Prepare Guest Welcome Bags (guide on those here) > Prepare the assembly line!
 Invite over a few friends or turn them over to a group of aunts to assemble

 Guest favor assembly > These could be done in tandem with the Welcome Bags

 Pick up of out of town guests from the airport > If you are providing transport for some guests, like Grandma, have another family member pick up VIPs for a personal touch

 Specialty Item Pick up/Drop Off > Did you have something special constructed or delivered (champagne wall, giant escort wall, neon sign, etc...).
 Who will transport this for you?

 Signage/paper pick up > Last minute printing pick ups are a pretty regular occurrence